-The Senior Vice President - Rules & Competition shall conduct such investigation of an alleged player major offense as he, in his sole discretion, determines is appropriate and necessary.
-Upon completion of his investigation, the Senior Vice President - Rules and Competition shall determine whether a player major offense has occurred and, if so, shall fix a penalty to be imposed.
+The ATP Members Fines Committee shall conduct such investigation of an alleged player major offense as they, in their sole discretion, determine is appropriate and necessary.
+Upon completion of their investigation, the ATP Members Fines Committee shall determine whether a player major offense has occurred and, if so, shall fix a penalty to be imposed.
 A copy of the decision setting forth such penalty shall be promptly delivered to the player.